Information in this article applies to:

 This process is especially useful for removing small illumination gradient effects that, while not apparent on any individual image, are visible when viewing a complete tile set or deep zoom image.

 This process works better for large image sets (more than 100 images).
-Smaller image sets may show signs of strange artifacts.
+Smaller image sets may show signs of artifacts.

 Thanks for subscribing to this knowledge base article.